padrinobook/padrinobook/chapters/login_and_registration.md

 - `f.submit`: Takes a string as a caption for the submit button and options as hashes for additional parameter (for `example :class => 'long'`).

-The form will be rendered as the following HTML:
+The form will be rendered in the following HTML:

 ```html